-House Bill 5 went into effect on July 15.
+House Bill 5 from the 2024 session went into effect on July 15.
 Sleeping and camping in public areas is now against the law - even if there are no shelter beds available - or no shelters at all. →How can you help?
 Spread the word: download and print this flyer to share with impacted persons.
 Plus: share this survey.

 HB 5, an omnibus crime bill that will criminalizes homelessness and cause unnecessary harm to Kentuckians, has become law.
 Read more here.